 In the early 2000s, the government made significant progress with containing the drug cartels.
 Colombia’s government reached a peace accord with the FARC rebels in 2016.
 However, some of the more remote and rural regions of Colombia continue to experience violence caused by rival guerrilla factions and organized criminal groups.

 Colombia has had several constitutions; the first was introduced in 1886.
 The current constitution, passed in 1991, is often called the “Human Rights Constitution.”
 Its provisions are extensive and confer broad economic and social rights.
 The constitution also incorporates the terms of the international human rights treaties ratified by Colombia.
-The legal system follows the civil law tradition and has several codes, including: civil and criminal law, civil and criminal procedure, labor law, administrative law, and commercial law.
+The legal system follows the civil law tradition, though oral proceedings have been introduced for criminal trials.
+There are several codes, including: civil and criminal law, civil and criminal procedure, labor law, administrative law, and commercial law.

 The Judiciary